 What does React.js do?

 React can be used to develop individual UI components as well as entire UIs – from arranging visual elements to adding data to those elements and mapping their logic.
-A React.js developer can also build UIs across different platforms, including web, mobile, and cross-platform hybrid apps.
+Hire React.js developer who can also build UIs across different platforms, including web, mobile, and cross-platform hybrid apps.

 While React.js is for frontend development, it’s versatile enough to be used on the backend (server-side) and for desktop-grade applications.
 As mentioned previously, this enables React.js apps to execute a major part of logic and document manipulation through the browser, instead of fully relying on the server.